ianderrington/genai/docs/Understanding/agents/interpreters.md

     A model may not be guaranteed to produce equivalent output based on a complex input string such as an html address.
 Consequently, pre-parsing the output and substituting a simple name for an address, such as 'html_1', and then re-introducing that within any output, both using RegEx, may enable more effective output.

 ## Tools
-Please see the [frameworks and tools](frameworks_and_tools.md) for a more comprehensive set, but below are a few examples.

 - [Guardrails](https://shreyar.github.io/guardrails/) To help format output and prevent improper prompts.